spencertarkoff-hub/spencertarkoff-com/README.md

 ## Why I built this

 I'm a business performance improvement consultant at Protiviti and I help lead our AI training.
-Most of my paid work is confidential client engagements, which means I can't show it in a portfolio.
-This site is the workaround: a real production app, built end-to-end with Claude Code, that demonstrates the kind of integration work I actually do — including a working agent visitors can interact with.
+Most of my work is confidential client engagements, which means I can't show it in a portfolio.
+This site is the workaround: a real production app, built end-to-end with Claude Code, that demonstrates the kind of integration work I actually do.
+It includes a working agent visitors can interact with.

-It's also a stress test for me.
-If I can't ship my own site with these tools, I shouldn't be teaching other people to ship theirs.

 ## Running locally